 There are plenty of occasions for students to enjoy the athletic community at Wake Forest.
 The University competes in the NCAA Division I Atlantic Coast Conference.
 With that comes a lasting tradition loved by Wake Forest students.
 “Rolling the Quad” is the celebration of an athletic victory.
 Students like to demonstrate their excitement by covering the campus in toilet paper.

 Students have access to top-notch facilities where they can exercise and meet other students.
 All students are welcome, no matter their athletic ability.
 Campus recreation is a great way for students to enjoy general fitness, intramural sports, and competitive sports.

 The Office of Service & Social Action provides students with the opportunity to give back to the community through various programs and organizations.
 Wake Forest has over 100 community partners, expanding student outreach and engagement far beyond the campus.
-There are also several leadership positions for those students that are seeking increased responsibility.
+There are also several leadership positions for students who are seeking increased responsibility.

 At the end of the day, it is the responsibility of every student to take ownership of their academic journey, and ultimately their career.
 The Office of Personal and Career Development is a resource available to all students.
 It serves the needs of the students, regarding academic growth and career development.

-Rethinking success is an initiative that challenges all higher education faculty and staff to assess their positions as teachers and mentors.
-The focus of the movement is to be in a constant state of learning and reinventing, so as to better prepare students to meet the demands of our global society.
+“Rethinking Success” is an initiative that challenges all higher education faculty and staff to assess their positions as teachers and mentors.
+The focus of the movement is to be in a constant state of learning and reinventing, so as to better prepare students to meet the demands of a global society.